-The Recreational Facilities data reported in Council's Financial Statements 2020 / 2021, is based on the previous revaluation completed in 2020, and is for Swimming Pools only.
+The Recreational Facilities data reported in Note 9a of Council's Financial Statements 2015 / 2016, is based on the previous revaluation completed in 2016, and is for Swimming Pools only.

 Recreational Facilities assets are reported under the Other Structures and Land Asset Registers.
-A review of the data by Council (as part of the Fit For the Future review) identified that Council's asset inspection program was well established and recommended that condition assessments continue, on an ongoing basis.
+A review of the data by Council (as part of the Fit For the Future review) identified that Council's asset inspection program was well established and recommended that condition assessments continue on an ongoing basis.